I-TECH-UW/healthinformationexchange/docs/country-guides/index.md

 # Country-specific Project Index

 ### Overview
 This guide provides a starting point for learning about the Country Specific **Health Information Exchange (HIE)**.
-These projects are based on the **OpenHIE architecture** and use the **Instant OpenHIE V2** tooling to for packaging, deployment, and horizontal scalability.
+These projects are based on the **OpenHIE Architecture** and use the **Instant OpenHIE V2** tooling to for packaging, deployment, and horizontal scalability.
 Currently, the HIE consists of core components of the HIE architecture customized to each country's context, as well as components supporting the following target workflows:
 - Patient Identity Management
 - Laboratory Order and Result Management
 - Data Analytics